-The Office of Institutional Advancement (IA) coordinates all fundraising efforts at Delaware Valley University.
+The Division of Development and Alumni Affairs coordinates all fundraising efforts at Delaware Valley University.
 Other departments have shown increasing interest in doing their own fundraising, so the following information is meant to serve as a guide for some frequent issues and questions regarding this topic campus-wide.
 Please note that this is an abbreviated list to answer questions.
 For further information, please consult the DelVal Charitable Gift Policies and Guidelines (here).
-Please do not hesitate to contact Kevin Ladden, Director of Advancement Services, at 215-489-2472 or email@example.com if you have further questions after reviewing this guide.
+Please do not hesitate to contact Kevin Ladden, Director of Annual Giving and Advancement Services, at 215-489-2472 or firstname.lastname@example.org if you have further questions after reviewing this guide.

 Mailings and Other Fundraising